Impact Report vs Annual Report for Non-Profits

 Choosing a Format That Matches Your Reality

 When reporting matches your capacity, stories stay visible and supporters stay connected.
+It's that simple.

 The Annual Report Checkpoint is a free self-assessment across five key areas that helps you get an honest read before you invest time, budget, or team energy into building anything.